ties2/SOARPhish/README.md

 ![Python](https://img.shields.io/badge/python-3.8%2B-blue)

 SOARPhish is a Python-based tool designed to automate the triage of phishing emails by integrating with a SOAR (Security Orchestration, Automation, and Response) platform.
-This project reduces manual analysis time by 30% by automating repetitive tasks such as email parsing, threat intelligence lookup, and incident creation.
+This project reduces manual analysis time by automating repetitive tasks such as email parsing, threat intelligence lookup, and incident creation.

 ---